btford/brian-talks-about-decorators/README.md

 someFunction = wrapperFunction;
 ```

+Using this technique, you can augment the behavior of `someFunction`.

-Here's how you can get ahold of an Angular service as its being instantiated:
+Next, here's how you can get an Angular service as its being instantiated:

 ```javascript
 angular.module('ng')